Neyopapa/Mapty/starter/README.md

 # Mapty

-A Map application made with Vanilla JavaScript to store workouts like running and cycling.
+A Map application made with Vanilla JavaScript to store workouts like running and cycling...